Policies and strategies

 development of its parks and open spaces, making sure they continue to evolve to meet the changing needs of the community.

-Sets out our approach to health and well-being, focusing more on prevention and early intervention.
+Sets out our approach to health and wellbeing.

 The Housing Assistance Policy sets out how the council will provide grants and loans to vulnerable residents in the borough, to enable independent living for all eligible residents and improve housing conditions for vulnerable owner occupiers.